League Board Roles

 Communications Director

-You’ve been referred to in the past as a mouthpiece, but you take it as a compliment.
-You’re one of the lucky ones – you have a committee to help develop communications strategies, messaging, promotions and branding to effectively reach Highlands residents.
-You always know what’s going on in and around the neighbourhood.
-You have a lot of opinions about the website and social media, but you are also passionate about reaching those in the community who do not rely on these tools for information.
-You are the one the media come to when they have questions about the neighbourhood and the league.
+You’re one of the lucky ones – you have a sub-committee to help develop communications strategies, messaging, promotions and branding to effectively reach Highlands residents.
+You have a lot of opinions about websites and social media, but you’re also passionate about reaching those in the community who don’t rely on these tools for information.
+You advise the executive if the media has questions about the neighbourhood and the league.

 Events Director